bdog2112/bdogs-selector/README.md

 **HOW TO INSTALL:**

 Click the green "Code" button at the top center of the page and choose "Download ZIP".
-Alternatively, Navigate to "Releases>Tags" in the right-hand panel and download the zip file for the latest tag.
-THEN, extract "bdogs_selector.py" to your desktop.
+Alternatively, Navigate to "Releases>Tags" in the right-hand panel and download the zip file for the latest tag. **THEN**, extract "bdogs_selector.py" to your desktop.
 Next, open Blender, go to "Settings>Add-ons" and...

 In older versions of Blender, simply click "Install" and install the file from your desktop.